IvoSa92/TODO--TOP/README.md

 # TODO--TOP

-So lets do the odin project todo project. i`m excited !
+Here is my version of the to do project from the odin project, hope you enjoy!